-There was some evidence that residents and their representatives were consulted with and communicated with, about decisions regarding their care and the running of their home.
+There was evidence that residents and their representatives were consulted and communicated with, about decisions regarding their care and the running of their home.
 Each of the residents had regular one-to-one meetings with their assigned key workers.
 Residents were enabled and assisted to communicate their needs, preferences and choices at these meeting in relation to activities and meal choices.
-There were also also regular 'voice and choice' forum meetings in each of the units.
-One of the residents was responsible for writing on the notice board each day the staff members on duty.
-This had been identified as the residents' preferred approach versus using staff photos.
+There were also regular 'voice and choice' forum meetings in each of the houses.
+A notice board in the kitchen displayed pictures of the staff on duty.
 The inspector did not have an opportunity to meet with the relatives or representatives of any of the residents but it was reported that they were happy with the care and support that the residents were receiving.
-The provider had completed a survey with relatives across the service which was complementary and indicated that they were happy with the care being provided to their loved ones.
+The provider had completed a survey with relatives as part of its annual review of the service, which indicated that they were happy with the care being provided for their loved ones.

 Residents were actively supported and encouraged to maintain connections with their friends and families through a variety of communication resources, including video and voice calls.
-All visiting to the centre had restricted in line with national guidance for COVID-19.
-One of the residents was due to make a visit to their family home in the days following the inspection.
-This resident had been unable to visit their family for an extended period so it was evident they were really looking forward to the visit.
+All visiting to the centre had been restricted in line with national guidance for COVID-19.
+However, with the lifting of restrictions, visiting had recommenced in line with national guidance.
+One of the residents had recently been supported to travel to see their family who lived a significant distance from the centre.
 A quality of life support plan had been put in place for individual residents in respect of COVID-19 and its impact on their life.

 Residents were supported to engage in meaningful activities in the centre.
 In line with national guidance regarding COVID-19, the centre had implemented a range of restrictions impacting residents' access to activities in the community.
-It was reported that a number of the residents were suitably adhering to national guidance in terms of social distancing and wearing a face mask while in the community.
+Pre COVID-19, a number of the residents had been engaged in charity work and had travelled independently abroad.
+It was envisaged that with the lifting of national restrictions some of these activities would be re-established.
+It was reported that residents were suitably adhering to national guidance in terms of social distancing and wearing a face mask while in the community.
 Overall, it was reported that residents had coped well with the calmer pace of life during the pandemic.
-Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents' needs.
+Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
+A second car had recently been purchased for residents use.
 A daily activity schedule was led by each of the residents.
-Examples of activities that residents engaged in included, walks to local scenic areas, drives, arts and crafts, cooking, baking, recycling, listening to music, board games and gardening.
-A number of residents also engaged in activities via video conferencing, such as exercise classes 'nifty fifty', on-line concerts and a social club 'Golden Gheels'.
+Examples of activities that residents engaged in included, walks to local scenic areas, drives, sea swimming, arts and crafts, cooking, baking, tennis, listening to music, board games, gardening and exercise classes.
+A number of residents also engaged in activities via video conferencing, such as exercise classes and a social club.

 The majority of the staff team had been working in the centre for an extended period.
 This meant that there was consistency of care for residents and enabled relationships between residents and staff to be maintained.
-The inspector noted that residents' needs and preferences were well known to staff, the location manager and the person in charge.
+The inspector noted that residents' needs and preferences were well known to staff, the location managers and the person in charge.